Skip to main contentScroll Top

 After Ramkhamhaeng's death, his son Phaya Loethai struggled to maintain the allegiance of the vassal kingdoms.
 Sukothai then lost what is now Uttaradit province, then Luang Prabang and Vietiane.

-To the north, the 3 kingdoms of Ngoen yang, Hariphunchai et Phayao merge under the reign of the king Mengrai, thus becoming the kingdom Lanna in 1267.
-This consolidated kingdom prevented the expansions of Sukhothai to the north, who also conquered Tak in 1321.
+In the north, the 3 kingdoms of Ngoen Yang, Hariphunchai and Phayao merged under the reign of King Mangrai, becoming the Lanna kingdom in 1267.
+This consolidated kingdom prevented the expansions of Sukhothai to the north, which also conquered Tak in 1321.

 French map showing Ayutthaya in 1686 Courtaulin